Maghreb Edition

 Posted On 2 September 2019

-Abdelfattah Mourou (: عبد الفتاح مورو) is a politician and lawyer.
-He is a co-founder of the and serves as its Vice-President.
-He has been First Deputy Speaker of the since 2014.
+Abdelfattah Mourou (: عبد الفتاح مورو) is a former politician and lawyer.
+He is a co-founder of the and served as its Vice-President.
+He served as First Deputy Speaker of the from 2014 to 2019.

 []

-At a young age he joined a order, called Madaniyya, created at the beginning of the twentieth century and originally calling for the rejection of the foreign presence in Tunisia.
+At a young age he joined a order, called Madaniyya, created at the beginning of the twentieth century and originally calling for the rejection of foreign dominance in Tunisia.
 He began his Islamist activities in the 1960s, preaching in high schools and mosques.

 In 1969, he met in a mosque in Tunis and agreed to found an Islamic movement in Tunisia.
 In 1973, trying to organize an assembly of a hundred people in , Mourou, and Ghannouchi were arrested.
 Following this incident, they decided to create a clandestine organization (Jamâa Al-Islamiya).
 It is active mainly in mosques and universities and publishes a newspaper, El Maarifa, freely distributed in kiosks and bookstores close to the organization.